 While we seriously do not advise that you plunge your tent into the ocean under any circumstances, we are not exaggerating about the rapid dry time.
 There are a few products on the market that you can spray on and immediately reap the benefits of a few minutes later.
 If you are in a hurry or find yourself out camping with the sudden realization that you failed to waterproof your tent, these products could be a total godsend.

-Depending on what kind of tent you have, you might want to find a spray that is versatile enough to be applied to all different types of products.
+Depending on what kind of shelter you have, you might want to find a spray that is versatile enough to be applied to all different types of products.
 This is especially true if your tent has several different fabrics on it.
 There are plenty of great products out there that work with synthetic and natural materials, and protect them both equally.

 Selecting a versatile waterproofing tent spray is an excellent idea if you have a lot of different kinds of tents that you need to treat, or if you anticipate buying a new tent shortly.
-If you have room in your budget, it might be a good idea to purchase a waterproofing tent spray that goes on all different kinds of fabrics, as well as one that you will use on your primary tent.
+If you have room in your budget, it might be a good idea to purchase a waterproofing tent spray that goes on all different kinds of fabrics, as well as one that you will use on your primary shelter.
 These sprays rarely expire, so it’s a good investment.

 Scotchguard Tent Waterproofing

 Scotchguard is another legacy player that has been around forever.
 It’s a water-based formula that’s tried and true and will keep your tent totally protected from a rainstorm.
-It can be used on most synthetic fabrics, including GoreTex, and allows your tent to breathe.
-It’s not sticky or overly thick when you apply it, and it goes on in a nice, consistent spray that covers the entire tent properly.
+It can be used on most synthetic fabrics, including GoreTex, and allows your shelter to breathe.
+It’s not sticky or overly thick when you apply it, and it goes on in a nice, consistent waterproofing spray that covers the entire tent properly.

 The two downsides to this particular product are that it doesn’t work as well on natural fabrics and it’s not UV resistant.
 Some users also have reported issues with polymer blend fabrics, although these seem isolated.